 Fitness is very important to a lot of teenagers these days.
 Working out is a big part of a healthy lifestyle.
 Just because one is travelling it does not mean you need to stop working out.

-In Zurich, you can go to a number of Gyms that sell passes ranging from a day to a week and a month.
+In Reykjavik, you can go to a number of Gyms that sell passes ranging from a day to a week and a month.
 Day passes start at 16 euros a day while a week pass costs 45 euros.
-You can find a list of Gyms in Zurich at the Trainaway fit website
+You can find a list of Gyms in Reykjavik at the Trainaway fit website

 Escape rooms in Reykjavik